'Sister Cities' Puducherry, Dali to ink exchange MoU soon

 "In the last decade, our relations have expanded significantly in both scope and intensity.
 Both sides have attached great importance to cooperation on a wide range of issues with people-to-people exchanges forming an important aspect of our bilateral relations.
 The two sides recognise the importance of expanding such contacts, thereby contributing towards enhanced mutual understanding.
 We are now beginning to move into a relationship that has more content, contact and comfort.
 Both nations are focused on the opportunities in the future," he added.

-The event was also attended by China's Ambassador to India Li Bijian.
+The event was also attended by China's Minister Counsellor in India Li Bijian.
 (ANI)

 This story has not been edited.
 It has been published as provided by ANI